seanpringle/goomwwm/goomwwm.md

 	snap_left snap_right snap_up snap_down
 	:	Immediately snap a window to another's edge.

+	replace
+	:	Place a window in the same position as the active window.

+	duplicate
+	:	Size a window to match the one beneath it.

 	NxN N%xN%
 	:	Apply a specific size in pixels or percent of monitor size.